Tech Talk Terminology: Skills Gap vs. Skills Shortage

 Upskilling is focused on upgrading the skill sets of individuals who already have tech skills to those newer tech or soft skills that are in high demand.
 For example, a mainframe specialist would be trained in cloud computing, or an IT specialist would become a Cyber analyst at an NOC.
 As the individual already has formidable tech skills, retraining him or her would require less of an effort than training someone with no tech experience.

+Upskilling also has the added benefit of retaining experienced employees and their knowledge within the organization, instead of hiring new ones, which is a very difficult and costly effort given the skills shortage.
 Another example might be upskilling a talented software engineer who is about to get promoted to team leader, to learn soft skills like empathy, leadership, and feedback.

 As tech upskilling focuses on individuals who are already in the tech domain, it doesn’t really solve the tech skills shortage in a big way.
 It might decrease some vacancies, but might also create vacancies currently filled by the upskilled professionals leaving their current job.